borntofrappe/game-development/04 Match Three/Match Three 8/README.md

 ```

 Instead of using `self.rows` and `self.columns`, I've also updated the `Board` class to use the constants direclty: `ROW` and `COLUMNS`.

+## Update

+I revisited the update to:

+- remove a bug

+- add a transition to show the current level

+- render the graphics connected to the animation conditional to `self.isTweening` being true.
+There's no purpose in having love2d drawing transparent rectangles, or drawing elements below the bottom edge of the window

+- render static information regarding the level, in a panel to the left of the board